pepe/jesty/README.md

 ## Usage:

-`jesty < input.http` will execute all the request specified in the input.http
+`jesty < input.http` will execute all the requests specified in the input.http.

-`jesty < input.http` will execute all the request specified in the input.http
+`jesty 5 < input.http` will execute the request specified on line 5 in the input.http.